monome/docs/grid/studies/processing/index.md

 }
 ```

-We count keys held on the bottom row thusly:
+To count keys held on the bottom row:

 ```java
 keys_held = keys_held + (s*2) - 1;